johntrimble/johntrimble.github.io/README.md

 to learn, inspire, and create.
 Any contributions you make are greatly appreciated.
 For details, see the "[Contributing Guidelines][contribute-guide]".

+## LaTeX to Medium Converter

+This repository includes tools for converting LaTeX-heavy Markdown blog posts for use on Medium in the `convert_to_medium` directory.
+See [convert_to_medium/README.md](convert_to_medium/README.md) for detailed instructions.

 ## Credits

 ### Contributors